geospatial-roman/LiDAR_CraterDetection/README.md

 INPUT: Las File or TXT File of relevant area
 Output: Pointcloud reduced to crater points and Shape File with bounding boxes

-1. In the prepocessing the LAS File is Filtered for Ground Points and Clipped to the AOI --> preprocessing.extract_ground
+1. In the prepocessing the LAS File is Filtered for Ground Points and Clipped to the AOI \n --> preprocessing.extract_ground
     --> preprocessing.clip_to_aoi